ONSdigital/ons-schema-definitions/docs/respondent_management_to_electronic_questionnaire.rst

 ``response_id``
   A unique identifier for the questionnaire response ``party_id``
-  The ID of the party allocated to the responding unit.
+  The ID of the party allocated to the reporting unit.

 Optional Fields
 ---------------